 Employee Turnover has been an expensive and stressful issue for organizations for decades.
 According to research by the Gallup Group, U.S businesses lose a trillion dollars every year due to voluntary employee turnover.
 With new generations of workers coming into the workforce, career habits are changing.
-Consequently, employers are faced with new challenges in reducing employee turnover every day.
+Consequently, employers deal with new challenges in reducing employee turnover every day.
 Unlike most resources, people are ‘appreciating assets’, meaning the longer they are with the company, the more valuable they are.
 The sooner employers realize this, the better.
 As Richard Branson once said; “Look after your employees, and they will look after your business.
 It’s that simple.”

 What is Employee Turnover?